en-japan-air/enscalator/README.md

 ### How to write a template
 Templates are stored in lib/enscalator/templates/.
-When your template is done you need to require it in lib/enscalator.rb.
+When your template is done you need to `require` it in lib/enscalator.rb.
 You'll find the list of helpers you can use in lib/richtemplate.rb and lib/enapp.rb

+### How to write a plugin and include it?
+Plugins are stored in lib/enscalator/plugins/.
+Right now you have a couchbase plugin available.
+When you want to use your plugin you just have to `include PluginName` inside your template.
+See lib/enscalator/template/jobposting.rb for an example.
+Don't forget to `require` your new plugin in lib/enscalator.rb.

 #### What's pre_run and post_run?
 **pre_run** is a method called **BEFORE** the template generation.
 It's a good place to make some calls to the AWS SDK for instance.